aleks614/aleks614.github.io/index.md

 * In the onClick method for the edit button (in RecyclerViewAdapter.java), I was passing the username as an extra to the intent that launched the EditDailyWeightActivity, but I should have been using the ID of the daily weight.
 I changed this so that I could be sure the correct daily weight entry would be updated.
 * In EditDailyWeightActivity.java, I was incorrectly creating a new daily weight object instead of updating the existing one.
     * I fixed this by getting the existing object using the WeightTrackerDatabase.java getDailyWeight() method (created for this purpose), then updating the date and weight of the same object using the setDate() and setWeight() methods of the DailyWeight class.
 Finally, I used the WeightTrackerDatabase.java updateDailyWeight() method to update the daily weight entry in the database.
+    * **NOTE:** This file no longer exists due to changes made in Enhancement 2, but the code and code fixes were incorporated into DailyWeightActivity.
 * In the onClick method for the edit button (in RecyclerViewAdapter.java), I added code that was previously missing and was needed to:
     * get the updated daily weight entry from the database using the getDailyWeight() method of WeightTrackerDatabase.java
     * update the daily weight in the List that is used to generate the recycler view display